spacebiz24/Embedded-C-Basics/Interfacing/README.md

 1. Blinking LEDs
 1. 4 Digit counter
-1. Display a message on an LCD
+1. Display a message on the LCD
-1. Keypad interfacing to a 7 segment display
+1. Keypad interfacing to a 7 segment display - Currently *NOT* working
 1. Signal generator using DAC
 1. Stepper motor ( Theory Only )
 1. ADC ( Theory Only )